groonga/groonga/doc/source/install/others.rst

 Enables Apache Arrow features.

 The default is ``auto``.
 The features are enabled if Apache Arrow is installed on the system, otherwise disabled.

-When this parameter is expressly specified, Apache Arrow should be install on the system.
+When you specify this parameter expressly, you should install Apache Arrow on the system beforehand.

 You can install Apache Arrow according to official installation procedure.
 Groonga requires either ``libarrow-dev`` or ``arrow-devel`` depending on the system.